 So you think it’s a good idea to start a podcast?
 You would like to launch and make it a big success?

 The podcasting industry has exploded in the past few years.
 For a good reason: they’re free to listen to on a number of platforms, and there’s a podcast on just about any topic that you could think of.
 Thanks to the audio only nature of podcasts – they are easy to listen to.
-You can multitask by listening to your favourite hosts through your headphones whilst you travel, cook or clean.
+You can multitask by listening to your favorite hosts through your headphones whilst you travel, cook or clean.

 More and more individuals and companies are starting their own podcasts too.
 Often inspired by the most successful shows that currently dominate the podcast charts.
 And it’s a no surprise when the global podcasting market size is valued at around 9.28 billion US dollars (yes, that’s billions, not millions)!